Crispy saffron couscous cakes

 Meanwhile, put the barberries in a small saucepan.
 Add 1/4 cup water, bring to a light simmer, and remove from the heat.
 Once cool, drain the barberries and dry them on kitchen paper.

 Heat two tablespoons of clarified butter or oil in a large frying pan on medium-high heat.
 Lower the heat to medium and fry the patties in batches, adding more butter as needed.
 Cook each batch for five minutes, turning once, until crisp and golden brown.
-Do not overcrowd the pan so you have lots of space to flip the patties and they fry well in the oil.
+Do not overcrowd the pan so you have lots of space to flip the patties, and they fry nicely in the oil.
 Crowding them tends to make them steam rather than fry.
 Transfer to kitchen paper.
 Serve while they're still warm With the Smoked tomato sauce.